BenRunInBay/sharepoint-vue-plugin/readme.md

 import SharePoint from "./plugins/sharepoint-vue-plugin";
 // specify path to the SharePoint site that you are using this within Vue.use(SharePoint, "/sites/MySite/", {
+  // specify the production domain of your SharePoint environment
   productionHosts: ["myhost.sharepoint.com"]
 });
 ```